ramellose/mako/README.md

 python3 -m pip install git+https://github.com/ramellose/mako.git
 ```

-At the moment, the API is not very well documented, since _mako_ is in early development.
+At the moment, the CLI is not very well documented, since _mako_ is in early development.
 You can run the _mako_ script and read the help docs with the following command.
 To get more information for specific modules, please specify the module before _-h_.